 We know Dudley killed Richard Parker.
 We know the sailors ate him.
 We can be sure they all would have died by the time the rescuers arrived- especially the gravely weak and ill cabin boy.
 So was it murder?
 What do you think?

 This is where the law comes in.
 Without law, we wouldn’t be able to decide if Dudley and Stephens were guilty, what they were guilty of, and how serious the punishment should be.

 One of the top reasons to study Law is that it’s just interesting for its own sake.
 Law involves all kinds of moral, philosophical and practical questions.
-I wouldn’t believe anyone who said they weren’t interested to find out what the court decided in R vs Dudley and Stephens but also within the pages of the best law books available.
+You’ll find this exemplified not just in cases like R vs Dudley and Stephens but also within the pages of the best law books available.